nkabrown/bundle/python/python.md

 If you are encoding string types to unicode types set the default parameter of the get method to an empty string to avoid throwing an encoding error if `None` is returned.

+To access keys more than one level deep pass an empty dictionary as the default value to the get method. `dict.get('key', {}).get('sub-key')`